MonaAlkhaldi/Week1-CSV-ProfilerProject/README.md

 ## Setup
    - uv venv -p 3.11
+   - .venv\Scripts\activate
    - uv pip install -r requirements.txt

 ## Run CLI
-  - If you have a src/ folder:
+  - make sure you are in the src folder :
-  - Go to the src file and run this command in the powershell :
+  - Go to the src file a run this command in the powershell :
   -uv run python -m csv_profiler.cli ../data/sample.csv

 ## Run GUI